LGBT Rights in Turkey: What Travelers Should Know Before Going Turkey

 One thing it is important to be aware of in Turkey is that all visitors to hotels have to be recorded in a police-controlled database, so if you want to bring a date back at the very least you’re going to face some awkwardness, and at the very most it will be outright forbidden without checking him/her in.

-Serviced apartments or Airbnb are also accommodation options that will save gay travelers having to run the gauntlet of a 24-hour reception.
+Serviced apartments or Airbnb are also accommodation options that will save gay travellers having to run the gauntlet of a 24-hour reception.
 However, the doormen working in apartment blocks might notice more than people are aware of and that information could be passed on, so even these options should be located in more liberal areas.

-Travelers might be tempted by the extremely low costs of some hostels but the lower the costs, the more likely it is that police will raid the accommodation.
+Travellers might be tempted by the extremely low costs of some hostels but the lower the costs, the more likely it is that police will raid the accommodation.

 Activities In Turkey

 Turkey boasts an extraordinary wealth of history, natural wonders, and culinary discovery.
-Travelers can visit the ancient port city of Ephesus, let Cappadocia take their breath away or hike the Lycian way.
+Travellers can visit the ancient port city of Ephesus, let Cappadocia take their breath away or hike the Lycian way.
 They can chill on a beach or pack a day full of the sights in Istanbul.

-Aside from these glories, gay travelers will have to go to specific areas to find anything like a gay scene.
-As outlined above, Istanbul or the beach resorts are the best places for gay travelers to go to if they’re looking to party all night.
+Aside from these glories, gay travellers will have to go to specific areas to find anything like a gay scene.
+As outlined above, Istanbul or the beach resorts are the best places for gay travellers to go to if they’re looking to party all night.
 Turkish people love music and dancing, so really it’s no surprise that a night out in Istanbul or Bodrum is going to be pretty fabulous.
 As always, people should be careful when leaving clubs or bars.

 As discussed, big events like Pride are now extremely rare and often take the form of protests rather than celebrations tourists could join.

-There is also a range of hamams, but they are frequented by everyone because they are such a traditional Turkish experience, so gay travelers should not assume they are specifically gay focused.
+There is also a range of hamams, but they are frequented by everyone because they are such a traditional Turkish experience, so gay travellers should not assume they are specifically gay focused.
 Given the current situation, it would probably be better just to enjoy the baths as cultural experiences unless certain otherwise.

 Meeting People In Gay Turkey